aws/amazon-chime-sdk-js/guides/19_Video_Codecs.md

 The Amazon Chime SDK for Javascript supports setting a list of video codec preferences which will be used to select the encoder for an individual client.
 The API allows setting fallback codecs to, if desired, ensure that all participants in the call can receive video from senders as long as there is some intersection between the chosen codecs and the receive capabilities.
 This document will cover how to use the API, its effects, and some possible use cases for using it.

+## Video Codec List
+The supported video codecs in the Amazon Chime SDK client libraries include H264 CBP, VP8, VP9 and AV1.
+AV1 is the best in terms of coding efficiency with the highest CPU consumption.
+AV1 has coding tools designed specifically for screen content, such as Palette mode, Intra Block Copy, and Identity Transform.
+For content sharing, AV1 gives about 60% bit reduction compared to H264.
+VP9 gives ~30% coding efficiency improvement than H264 CBP with better network adaption from multiple layers of bitstreams.

+The improved compression efficiency of AV1 and VP9 comes at the cost of higher complexity, requiring more processing power for encoding and decoding.
+This can be a concern for system with limited resources, such as mobile devices, leading to higher power consumption and potentially reduced battery life.

 ## Setting Video Send Codec Preferences

 Application builders can use [`AudioVideoControllerFacade.setVideoCodecSendPreferences`](https://aws.github.io/amazon-chime-sdk-js/interfaces/audiovideocontrollerfacade.html#setvideocodecsendpreferences) for control over video send codecs.
 The fallback behavior is indicated in the documentation and can be made clear with a few examples.
 Not calling this function is functionally equivalent to the following: